 4) Visit the Akrotiri and Ancient Akrotiri

 Akrotiri is the most southern settlement of the island.
 The view from here is stunning!
-Ancient Akrotiri is covered by bioclimatic roof and walkways are suspended above the remains.
+Ancient Akrotiri is covered by a bioclimatic roofs and walkways are suspended above the remains.
 Visitors can walk through them.
 A unique experience!

 5) Take a Yoga Class